How valley-orbit states in silicon quantum dots probe quantum well interfaces

 where $E_i = \alpha V_i$ is the position of each peak in energy, and $E_{0i}$ and $\Gamma_i$ are fitting parameters for each peak.
 As shown by the solid line in Fig.~2(d), the experimental data are fit by the derivative of Eqn.~\ref{eq:navg_pulsed_gate_final_2} with respect to the gate voltage ($d\braket{n}/dV_{\text{P2}}$), enabling extraction of $E_{\text{val}} = \alpha \Delta V_\text{val}$.

-The two-electron singlet-triplet splitting $E_{\text{ST}}$ is measured using both pulsed-gate spectroscopy (using a similar procedure as above) and magnetospectroscopy \cite{Lim:2009p242102, Lim:2011p35704, Borselli:2011p123118, Shi:2011p233108}, as shown in Fig.~\ref{fig:fig2}(e-g).
+The two-electron singlet-triplet splitting ($E_{\text{ST}}$) is measured using both pulsed-gate spectroscopy (using a similar procedure as above) and magnetospectroscopy, as shown in Fig.~\ref{fig:fig2}(e-g).
+The latter is performed by adiabatically sweeping across the $1\rightarrow 2$ charge transition line and measuring the resulting position of the charge transition peak.
+Measurements of $E_{\text{ST}}$ using each of these methods are shown to be in agreement in Section \ref{magpulse} of the Supplementary Material.
+This method is described in further detail in Refs.~\cite{Lim:2009p242102, Lim:2011p35704, Borselli:2011p123118, Shi:2011p233108}.
 A full theoretical model for magnetospectroscopy is developed in the Supplemental Material which allows for the experimental data shown in Fig.~\ref{fig:fig2}(e) to be closely reproduced by the model in Fig.~\ref{fig:fig2}(f).
 This model enables fitting the peak position of the data in Fig.~\ref{fig:fig2}(e), using

 where $V_{P2}$ is the gate voltage, $\kappa=g \mu_B \beta_e$ where $\beta_e=1/k_BT_e$, $g$ is the electron g-factor, $\mu_B$ is the Bohr magneton, and $B$ is the magnetic field.
 The peak positions from Fig.~\ref{fig:fig2}(e) are extracted and plotted as red circles in Fig.~\ref{fig:fig2}(g), and the fit (solid line) to Eqn.~\ref{eq:fitVg_2} yields for this example $E_{\text{ST}} = 33.4$ $\mu$eV.